 Professors will hold the terminal degree or equivalent professional distinction appropriate to their disciplines.
 Final determination of what constitutes substantial equivalence to a given degree or appropriate to a given rank is made by the provost upon the recommendation of the chair of the department (where applicable) and the appropriate dean.
-Written copies of such determination will be provided to the chair of the department (where applicable) and the appropriate (where applicable) and dean of the school for inclusion in the personnel file.
+Written copies of such determination will be provided to the chair of the department (where applicable) and dean of the school for inclusion in the personnel file.